BeRoot00/Collection_of_scripts/README.md

+This is part of a detailed demonstration aimed at security teams or cybersecurity clubs to explain how certain threats, like keyloggers, operate.
+The goal is to raise awareness and provide practical knowledge to better detect and mitigate such risks.

 ## Collection of my scripts

 This repository contains a collection of scripts that I have created for various tasks and projects.
 Each script is designed to perform a specific task and can be used independently or integrated into other projects.